 Dunphy was rarely as a critical of the FAI chief executive ever again.

-Businessman Denis O’Brien got in touch offering to partially fund a top-class appointment and Italian Giovanni Trapattoni agreed to take the job.
+Businessman Denis O’Brien got in touch offering to partially fund a top-class appointment and decorated Italian manager Giovanni Trapattoni agreed to take the job.

 The appointment was met with delight and came at critical time for Delaney with sponsorship deals either up for renewal or based on future success.

-As recession hit, it impacted the FAI finances badly.
+As the recession hit, it impacted the FAI finances badly.

 The FAI had gone to the market in 2008 with ten-year premium tickets priced between €12,000 and €32,000 for the new Aviva Stadium.
 It proved a foolish move.